-Hello there!
-And a big excitable WELCOME to my fresh new & improved Dollie blog!
+And a big excitable WELCOME to my freshly new & improved Dear Dollie blog.

 Put the kettle on?

 Join me on my thought-provoking journey as I attempt to make a difference in the lives of my fiercely independent (often gloriously grumpy), yet unashamedly determined elderly clients in their quest to stay healthy, happy and safe in the place they love most – their own home.

-Share my heartfelt stories, candid observations and life-changing reflections as I navigate my days working with (sometimes against!) older adults to respectfully provide the professional care and support they might need to maintain the everyday activities of their lives.
+Share my heartfelt stories, candid observations and the odd silly poem … as I navigate my days working with older adults to respectfully provide the professional care and support they sometimes need in maintaining their everyday activities and routines.

-From assistance with mundane domestic chores, escorting them to the shops or to medical appointments – or simply getting them to a hairdresser on time to look spectacular for their 90th birthday bash!
+From assistance with domestic chores, escorting them to the shops or to medical appointments – or simply getting them to a hairdresser on time to look spectacular for their 90th birthday bash!

-Helping make a senior’s life a little more manageable is my utmost priority and it’s the tasks often taken for granted that can make an immense difference to an ageing person who is intent on achieving ultimate well-being and a reasonable quality of life.
+Helping make a older person’s life a little more manageable is my utmost priority and it’s the tasks often taken for granted that can make a big difference to someone intent on achieving ultimate well-being and quality of life in their later years.

-Assisting with meal prep, ensuring ease and safety at shower time or help with dressing or getting my client ‘glammed up’ for a lunch with old school friends.
-Providing respite to live-in family members who, as much as they love their dear wife, husband, mother, father (or other?!) are grateful for an hour or two away from the heavy responsibilities they carry.
+Assisting with meals, ensuring ease and safety at shower time; help with dressing or getting my client ‘glammed up’ for a lunch with old school friends.
+Providing respite to live-in family members who, as much as they love their dear wife, husband, mother, father (or ‘other’) – are grateful for an hour or two away from the care-giving responsibilities they carry.

-Or, even just spending time chatting and having a laugh over a cuppa and a biscuit, can do wonders to break up a potentially lonely pensioner’s day and extinguish nagging feelings of low self-worth or wavering confidence levels.
+Or, even just having a chat and a laugh over a cuppa, can do wonders to break up a pensioner’s socially-isolated day and extinguish nagging feelings of low self-worth or wavering confidence levels.

-It’s not all geriatric doom ‘n’ gloom though!
+BUT it’s not all geriatric doom ‘n’ gloom!

-Thanks to clever advances in medical science these ‘seasoned’ beloveds in our lives are sporting far better health and better wealth than ever before!
+Thanks to clever advances in medical science the ‘seasoned’ Beloveds in our lives are sporting far better health and wealth than ever before!
 Which means a whole new positive approach towards this next more-settled stage of their lives.
-Our loved ones can now realistically plan for an exhilarating future and expect to lead active, vibrant lifestyles well past retirement.
+Our parents and grandparents can now optimistically plan for a future where an active, vibrant lifestyle can be attained well past retirement.